chen2mg/dHCP_neo_dMRI_pipeline/README.txt

 dHCP neonatal dMRI data processing pipeline
 Jan, 2020

-Processing pipeline used for the aicad research group
+The processing pipeline was modified and used for the aicad research group
 -----------------------------------------------
 This repository was originally owned by the developing Human Connectome Project (dHCP).